odinuv/web/walkthrough-slim/beginning/index.md

     ];
     ~~~

-6. Optional: configure `public/.htaccess` for Akela server.
+6. Optional: configure `public/.htaccess` for your server.
 On [our development server](/course/mendelu/), we need to
     set the *rewrite base* directory to distinguish between physical part of URL path and virtual paths (handled by
     router).
 This basically says, that Slim's router should only be supplied with part of path **after**
     `/~xuser/devel/public` to determine current route.
 It is because the entry point (`index.php` file) of the